 Benoit, K. and M. Laver.
 2008.
 “Compared to What?
 A Comment on ‘A Robust Transformation

 Procedure for Interpreting Political Text’ by Martin and Vanberg.”
-Political Analysis 16(1):101–111. doi: 10.1093/pan/mpm020
+Political Analysis 16(1):101–111. doi: 10.1093/pan/mpm020.

 Benoit, Kenneth and Paul Nulty.
 2013.
 “Classification Methods for Scaling Latent Political Traits.”
 Presented at the Annual Meeting of the Midwest Political Science Association, April 11–14, Chicago.